PuruVJ/puruvjdev3-preact/public/blog/css-modules-typescript-intellisense.md

 Its again a CLI and inspired from `typed-css-modules` CLI: [typed-scss-modules](https://github.com/skovy/typed-scss-modules).
 Its a really good tool.

 > This approach is good, but the biggest drawback I see is the d.ts files generated. it sort off clutters your workspace and Git commits.

+## Manually

+The last method is manually adding in the typings yourselves.

+God forbid if you have to resort to this! 😱😱

+It involves making a `d.ts` file next to your CSS modules file, and defining modules and putting in the class names yourselves.
+Its a really bad method.
+If you add a class to you CSS module, you have to add it to the `d.ts` too.
+If you change something, and the project is too big, you're basically screwed, cuz you won't remember to change it in the d.ts most probably.

+# Conclusion

+I hope you found this article to be helpful.
+Turning on intellisense for CSS modules has been a total gamechanger for me in terms of how my component and the CSS interact.

+Signing off!